How To Speed Up Laptop 2023

 Swap Out Your Hard Drive For an SSD

 Your laptop’s performance could be significantly improved by switching from a mechanical hard drive to a solid-state drive (SSD).
-An SSD is a faster and more reliable than other drives.
+An SSD is faster and more reliable than other drives.
 Moreover, it has no moving parts, and it also has better read and write speeds.
 You might also want to consider upgrading your laptop’s SSD to a faster one if it already uses one.

 Since SSD prices have decreased and capacities increased in the last couple of years.
 Moreover, adding one to your laptop will not cost you an arm and a leg.
 The hard drive on most laptops, won’t be replaceable or will have a specialized form factor.